Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/10/update-work-items-with-build-number-during-vnext-builds.md

     - PowerShell
 ---

-In the days of XAML Builds in TFS, the build would rather handily update the work item with the appropriate “Integration Build” value… so you knew which release would include your fix.
+In the days of XAML Builds in TFS, the build would rather handily update the work item with the appropriate "Integration Build" value… so you knew which release would include your fix.
 Happy days.

-Along came vNext builds in TFS / Visual Studio Online / Visual Studio Team Services, which solved all of the pain of setting up and maintaining builds, but which also didn’t update the “Integration Build” value on the work items.
+Along came vNext builds in TFS / Visual Studio Online / Visual Studio Team Services, which solved all of the pain of setting up and maintaining builds, but which also didn't update the "Integration Build" value on the work items.

 The good news is, we can handle this in vNext builds using the [Team Services REST API for Work Items](https://www.visualstudio.com/en-us/docs/integrate/api/wit/work-items).

-Here’s how…
+Here's how…

 ## Security

-You can generate a special token to use for this – so you don’t need to use your actual account.
+You can generate a special token to use for this - so you don't need to use your actual account.

 - Click your name when logged into the Azyre DevOps
-- Choose “Security”
+- Choose "Security"
-- Select “Personal Access Tokens”
+- Select "Personal Access Tokens"
-- Select “Add”
+- Select "Add"
-- Call it “Update Integration Build” and select the Build (read) and Work items (read and write) scopes
+- Call it "Update Integration Build" and select the Build (read) and Work items (read and write) scopes
-- Click “Create Token”
+- Click "Create Token"

-You’ll use this token to talk to the REST API.
+You'll use this token to talk to the REST API.

 ## PowerShell script

 You can either add the following PowerShell script into your code repository, on use the inline option to add it directly to the build task.

-NOTE: If your work items are not in the same collection as your code and build, you can still follow along using [this alternate PowerShell script](#alternate-powershell-script).
+NOTE: If your work items are not in the same collection as your code and build, you can still follow along using the alternate PowerShell script.

 ```powershell
 param(